Skip to content

 data_template : list[str], optional

-Data template IDs associated with tasks.
+Data template names associated with tasks.

 assigned_to : list[str], optional